-What is a "Free Appropriate Public Education" (FAPE)?
+Free Appropriate Public Education (FAPE)

-FAPE means that education and related services are provided at public expense, under public supervision and direction, and without charge.
+FAPE requires education and related services to be provided at public expense, under public supervision and direction, and without charge.
 The services provided must meet the standards of the Department of Education for all students and be designed to meet the student's IEP goals and short-term objectives.

-What is Least Restrictive Environment (LRE)?
+Least Restrictive Environment (LRE)

-LRE looks at the setting in which the student will be receiving an education.
+LRE examines the setting in which the student will be receiving an education.
 The law presumes that students with disabilities are most appropriately educated with their same aged, non-disabled peers in the general education setting.